mj8295/Data_Projects/docs/CrossShopping.md

 ORDER BY chain;
 ```

--- Segmentation based on distance (customers)
+##### Part 6.3.4: Identify the Customers Defined as Close for Each Chain
--- Close means that the customer lives less than 5 miles away from the venue
+Close means that the customer lives less than 5 miles away from the venue
 ```sql
 CREATE OR REPLACE VIEW 3bi_segmentation_distance_cust AS SELECT chain,